ShengHuaWu/MVVMInSwift/README.md

     }
 }
 ```
 Finally, we modify the code inside our view controller to hook everything up.
+We create a `viewModel` property and instantiate it at the end of `viewDidLoad` method in the first place.
 ```
 final class DemoViewController: UITableViewController {
     fileprivate var viewModel: DemoViewModel?